Girl power

 Girl power is a slogan that encourages and celebrates women's empowerment and positivity.
 The slogan's invention is credited to the American punk band Bikini Kill, who published a zine called Bikini Kill #2: Girl Power in 1991.
-It was then popularized in the mainstream by the British girl group Spice Girls in the mid-1990s.
+It was then popularized in the mainstream by the British girl group the Spice Girls in the mid-1990s.
 According to Rolling Stone magazine, the Spice Girls' usage of "girl power" was one of the defining cultural touchstones that shaped the Millennial generation, particularly during their childhood in the 1990s.
 The usage of the slogan is still considered relevant three decades later in the 2020s through continued feminist movements.